Ayoush/5-Day-AI-Agents-Intensive-Course-with-Google/README.md

 While the course provides excellent foundational materials, I'm going beyond the standard curriculum by:

 - **Building Local Examples:** Creating practical, runnable examples that demonstrate concepts in different contexts
-- **Comprehensive Note-Taking:** Documenting insights from podcasts, live sessions, and hands-on experimentation
+- **Comprehensive Note-Taking:** Documenting insights from whitepapers and hands-on experimentation
 - **Dual Implementation:** Working through exercises both on Kaggle (for the official codelabs) and locally (for extended experimentation)
 - **Concept Exploration:** Developing additional examples that explore edge cases and real-world applications